tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder.md

 Monsters having relative XP values and the party having fixed XP thresholds are obviously interconnected.
 If the party's XP thresholds don't increase as the party levels up then monster XP values must decrease to reflect the fact that the party is getting stronger.
 Conceptually, this is equivalent to how D&D 5e handles it, where monster XP increases with CR and the party's XP thresholds increase with their level.
 However, as I discuss in the next section, "[Monster XP scaling](#monster-xp-scaling)", there's an additional requirement needed to make it work.

-The lack of an encounter multiplier is a bit more puzzling.
+The lack of an encounter multiplier in PF 2e is a bit more puzzling.
 In D&D 5e, the encounter multiplier is used to account for the fact that a group of monsters is deadlier when fought together than they are when fought separately.
 This fact is not unique to D&D 5e, which means the PF 2e rules must be accounting for it in other ways.
-I explore how exactly the PF 2e rules are doing this later in this post, in "[Accounting for groups](#accounting-for-groups)".
+I explore how exactly the PF 2e rules are doing this in "[Accounting for groups](#accounting-for-groups)" later in this post.

 # Monster XP scaling

-As I mentioned in the previous section, in order for PF 2e's encounter building rules to work using relative monster XP and fixed encounter difficulty XP thresholds, there are additional requirements the system must satisfy.
+As I mentioned in the previous section, in order for PF 2e's encounter building rules to work using relative monster XP and fixed encounter difficulty XP thresholds, there's an additional requirement the system must satisfy.
 Specifically, monsters and PCs must scale in combat strength (i.e., their XP) exponentially with their level.

 In simple terms, this means a monster's XP value should always be a constant multiple of the XP value for monsters one level lower, and looking at PF 2e's encounter building rules this appears to be the case.